-Fire breaks out at Calcutta Medical College and Hospital; 200 patients evacuated
+Fire at Kolkata Medical College and hospital doused; 250 patients evacuated

-Kolkata, Oct 3: Fire broke out at Calcutta Medical College and Hospital on Wednesday.
-Around 10 fire tenders and a team of Kolkata police officers have rushed to the spot and over 250 patients have been evacuated.
+Kolkata, Oct 3: Fire that erupted at Calcutta Medical College and Hospital on Wednesday have been doused.
+Around 10 fire tenders and a team of Kolkata police officers were rushed to the spot and over 250 patients have been evacuated.

 Firefighters claimed that all patients have been safely removed.